syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ### ShowMedian

 The Median values of given data set is viewed by enabling the [`ShowMedian`] property of BoxAndWhiskerSeries.
-The following code demonstartes how to enable the [`ShowMedian`] property.
+The following code demonstrates how to enable the [`ShowMedian`] property.

 {% tab %}